 Visiting PNC Park, Tip #1: Consider the demand for tickets.
 The Pirates draw pretty well when they have a decent team on the field.
 And PNC is a pretty decent draw even when the Pirates aren’t that great.

-For midsummer weekend games, you’ll probably be better off buying through the team (keep an eye out for no-fee days, the Pirates do have them), but during the week against a team other than the Cubs, you should be able to find a deal on SeatGeek.
+For midsummer weekend games, you’ll probably be better off buying through the team (sign up for the Pirates’ ticket alert newsletter and keep an eye out for no-fee days, the Pirates do have them), but during the week against a team other than the Cubs, you should be able to find a deal on SeatGeek.